 - An opportunity to serve as a new graduate representative on the Victorian Chapter Council

-- An opportunity to present a paper at research forum
+- An opportunity to present a paper at a research forum

 The candidate in each university must be a full-time student in their final year of study undertaking double music education method studies.
 If there is no suitable candidate undertaking double music education studies, a graduating student who shows outstanding potential as a music teacher may receive the prize.
 This will be at the discretion of the Head of Music Education at the relevant university.

 ASME will be responsible for the provision of the prize and will not be involved in the selection.
 The criteria for selection, based on academic results, will be at the discretion of the university.
 Closing date for nominations: December each year.

-The purpose of such a prize is to increase an awareness of ASME and to include newly qualified music teacher graduates in the membership with the hope that these high achieving graduates will be encouraged to take on a leadership role in the profession.
+The purpose of such a prize is to increase awareness of ASME and to include newly qualified music teacher graduates in the membership with the hope that these high-achieving graduates will be encouraged to take on a leadership role in the profession.
 By awarding these prizes, ASME will be promoting music education as a profession and seen to be a resource to new graduates in Victoria.

 Jake Muir – The University of Melbourne